komeilm76/km-schema/README.md

 # km-schema
-ready schemas for use in applcations
+Description:ready schemas for use in applcations